Average Settlement Offers During Mediation

 Additionally, there are some tips to consider when preparing for a successful mediation.

-• Evaluate the Case
+Evaluate the Case

-• Be Creative
+Be Creative

-• Know When to Walk
+Know When to Walk

-There may come a point in mediation when the bargaining point is not moving in the direction that one party needs.
+There may come a point in mediation when the bargaining point is not moving in the direction one party needs.
 That party needs to know when it would be better to change litigation or further settlement discussions past mediation than to continue.

-• Be Patient
+Be Patient

-While it may seem like mediation is taking a very long time, or that the other side is moving slowly, it is important not to rush a settlement by giving too much too quickly.
+While it may seem like mediation is taking a long time, or the other side is moving slowly, it is important not to rush a settlement by giving too much too quickly.
 Making a big move and asking the other side to follow can be strategic, but it may not always work in a party’s favor.

-Mediation can be a fantastic resource to help parties settle before litigation, especially in cases where discovery has changed or shifted a party’s position and in cases where the parties are already close to a settlement but need help agreeing to a settlement.
+Mediation can be a fantastic resource for helping parties settle before litigation, especially in cases where discovery has changed or shifted a party’s position and in cases where the parties are already close to a settlement but need help agreeing to one.
 While no two settlements are alike, there are some basics at the heart of each mediated settlement that must be considered when approaching a mediation.
-Finally, it is important to understand the process and be prepared for mediation to ensure an easy process and give the parties the most significant chance for a settlement.
-While mediation may not always result in a settlement, it does give the parties a chance to meet and consider what a settlement could look like, which may encourage the parties to come together later for a settlement.

 Mark Fotohabadi